-Meltdown and Spectre impact on RDSH (SBC and XenServer 7.2) using Windows server 2012R2 and Server 2016
+Testing Meltdown and Spectre patches: RDSH (SBC and XenServer 7.2) using Windows server 2012R2 and Server 2016

 I focused on Windows Server 2012R2 and Windows Server 2016 for these tests and started with a clean image that was optimized for performance using VMware OSOT with every test I added a new layer of patches adding layers of mitigation one at a time.

 Windows Server 2016 (Feb 2018 Update)

 |Microsoft & Hypervisor Patch (MS-HV)||Adding patch for XenServer 7.2* - XS72E015|

 |Microsoft, Hypervisor and Microcode Patch (MS-HV-MCU)||Adding patch for Dell R730 BIOS ver.
 2.7.1|